supsf/tab-move-extension/README.md

 When you want to move you tab to the last active chrome window you just need to pres Alt+M and its done for you.

+To install the extension on your chrome, download the repository into a file and upload the file by clicking Load upacked button from this menu chrome://extensions/

 You can adjust the shortcut as you like from the shortcuts menu of this panel chrome://extensions/shortcuts.

 Furkan Gündel.